FalseNegativeLab/mlscorecheck/README.rst

 ..
 [RV] Kovács, G. and Fazekas, A.: "A new baseline for retinal vessel segmentation: Numerical identification and correction of methodological inconsistencies affecting 100+ papers", Medical Image Analysis, 2022(1), pp. 102300

 ..
 [EHG] Vandewiele, G. and Dehaene, I. and Kovács, G. and Sterckx L. and Janssens, O. and Ongenae, F. and Backere, F. D. and Turck, F. D. and Roelens, K. and Decruyenaere J. and Hoecke, S. V., and Demeester, T.: "Overly optimistic prediction results on imbalanced data: a case study of flaws and benefits when applying over-sampling", Artificial Intelligence in Medicine, 2021(1), pp. 101987

+..
+[DRIVE] Staal, J. and Abramoff, M. D. and Niemeijer, M. and Viergever, M. A. and B. van Ginneken: "Ridge-based vessel segmentation in color images of the retina," in IEEE Transactions on Medical Imaging, vol. 23, no. 4, pp. 501-509, April 2004.

+..
+[STARE] Hoover, A. D. and Kouznetsova, V. and Goldbaum, M.: "Locating blood vessels in retinal images by piecewise threshold probing of a matched filter response," in IEEE Transactions on Medical Imaging, vol. 19, no. 3, pp. 203-210, March 2000, doi: 10.1109/42.845178.

+..
+[HRF] Budai A, Bock R, Maier A, Hornegger J, Michelson G.: Robust vessel segmentation in fundus images.
+Int J Biomed Imaging.
+2013;2013:154860. doi: 10.1155/2013/154860.
+Epub 2013 Dec 12.
+PMID: 24416040; PMCID: PMC3876700.

+..
+[CHASE_DB1] Fraz, M. M. et al., "An Ensemble Classification-Based Approach Applied to Retinal Blood Vessel Segmentation," in IEEE Transactions on Biomedical Engineering, vol. 59, no. 9, pp. 2538-2548, Sept.
+2012, doi: 10.1109/TBME.2012.2205687.

+..
+[DIARETDB0] Kauppi, T. and Kalesnykiene, V. and Kämäräinen, J. and Lensu, L. and Sorri, I. and Uusitalo, H. and Kälviäinen, H. and & Pietilä, J. (2007): "DIARETDB 0: Evaluation Database and Methodology for Diabetic Retinopathy Algorithms".

+..
+[DIARETDB1] Kauppi, Tomi and Kalesnykiene, Valentina and Kamarainen, Joni-Kristian and Lensu, Lasse and Sorri, Iiris and Raninen, A. and Voutilainen, R. and Uusitalo, Hannu and Kälviäinen, Heikki and Pietilä, Juhani.
+(2007).: "DIARETDB1 diabetic retinopathy database and evaluation protocol".
+Proc.
+Medical Image Understanding and Analysis (MIUA).
+2007.
+10.5244/C.21.15.

+..
+[DRISHTI_GS] Sivaswamy, J. and Krishnadas, S. R. and Datt Joshi, G. and Jain, M. and Syed Tabish, A. U.: "Drishti-GS: Retinal image dataset for optic nerve head(ONH) segmentation," 2014 IEEE 11th International Symposium on Biomedical Imaging (ISBI), Beijing, China, 2014, pp. 53-56, doi: 10.1109/ISBI.2014.6867807.

+..
+[ISIC2016] Gutman, D. and Codella, N. C. F. and Celebi, E. and Helba, B. and Marchetti, M. and Mishra, N. and Halpern, A., 2016: "Skin lesion analysis toward melanoma detection: A challenge at the international symposium on biomedical imaging (ISBI) 2016, hosted by the international skin imaging collaboration (ISIC)". doi: 1605.01397

+..
+[ISIC2017] Codella, N. C. and Gutman, D. and Celebi, M.E. and Helba, B. and Marchetti, M.A. and Dusza, S.W. and Kalloo, A. and Liopyris, K. and Mishra, N. and Kittler, H., et al.: "Skin lesion analysis toward melanoma detection: A challenge at the 2017 international symposium on biomedical imaging (ISBI), hosted by the international skin imaging collaboration (ISIC) Biomedical Imaging (ISBI 2018)", 2018 IEEE 15th International Symposium on, IEEE (2018), pp. 168-172

+..
+[TPEHG] Fele-Zorz G and Kavsek G and Novak-Antolic Z and Jager F.: "A comparison of various linear and non-linear signal processing techniques to separate uterine EMG records of term and pre-term delivery groups".
+Med Biol Eng Comput.
+2008 Sep;46(9):911-22. doi: 10.1007/s11517-008-0350-y.
+Epub 2008 Apr 24.
+PMID: 18437439.